xenon-middleware/xenon/doc/userguide.md

 The __getAdaptorName__ method can be used to retrieve the name of the adaptor that created the credential.
-Many adaptor specific objects returned by octopus contain this method.
+Many adaptor specific objects returned by Xenon contain this method.
 For brevity we will not explain this further.

 When a __Credential__ is no longer used, it __must__ be closed using